Here document: Here strings

-This happens because in the previous example piping causes read to run in a subprocess, and as such can not affect the environment of the parent process.
+This happens because in the previous example piping causes read to run in a subprocess, and as such cannot affect the environment of the parent process.

 Microsoft NMAKE

 In Microsoft NMAKE, here documents are referred to as inline files.
 Inline files are referenced as << or <<pathname: the first notation creates a temporary file, the second notation creates (or overwrites) the file with the specified pathname.

 An inline file is terminated with << on a line by itself, optionally followed by the (case-insensitive) keyword KEEP or NOKEEP to indicate whether the created file should be kept.